Aliases for NOG Gene

 GeneCards Summary for NOG Gene

 NOG (Noggin) is a Protein Coding gene.
-Diseases associated with NOG include tarsal-carpal coalition syndrome and stapes ankylosis with broad thumb and toes.
+Diseases associated with NOG include multiple synostoses syndrome 1 and tarsal-carpal coalition syndrome.
 Among its related pathways are Signaling by GPCR and Cardiac Progenitor Differentiation.
 GO annotations related to this gene include protein homodimerization activity and cytokine binding.